ASzydlowski3/Movie-Review-Web-App/README.md

 Movie Review Web App
 [LIVE DEMO](http://aszydlowski3.ddns.net:5000)

-Welcome to the Movie Review Web App, a lask-based web application designed for movie enthusiasts to manage and review their favorite movies.
+Welcome to the Movie Review Web App, a flask-based web application designed for movie enthusiasts to manage and review their favorite movies.
 This app leverages modern technologies and APIs to provide a seamless movie browsing and management experience.

 Technologies Used